ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Flake8
 ------

-The goal of `flake8` is to act as a `PEP 8`_ compliance checker.
-Again, if this tool is being used with `black`_, it is important to make sure that no conflicts arise.
+The goal of `Flake8` is to act as a `PEP 8`_ compliance checker.
+Again, if this tool is being used with `Black`_, it is important to make sure that no conflicts arise.

 The following configuration is the minimum one to set up `flake8`_ together with